t-edson/bootstable/README.md

 * bstable.TableToCSV(tableId, separator, downloadBool, filenameStr)
 * bstable.TableToJson(tableId, downloadBool, filenameStr)

-These functions return a string in the appropriate format (CSV or JSON) from any HTML table.
+These functions return a string of the data, but can be set to create a file download by setting downloadBool to true and supplying a filename for download.

 # Default Buttons